- Bullet Summary

 How People Commit Political Suicide

-Marie McIntyre says there are a few patterns with which people kill their own chances in the workplaces.
+Marie McIntyre says there are a few patterns with which people kill their own chances in the workplace.

 Some of them are: